AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 If a non-default attribution model is being used in a report, the allocation model being used in the report is either ignored or retained, depending on whether the report has a single dimension or multiple dimensions:

-* **Single-dimensional reports** ignore the allocation model when a non-default attribution model is used.

-* **Multi-dimensional reports** retain the allocation model when a non-default attribution model is used.
+* **For reports that include metric attribution in a single dimension:** [Metric attribution](/help/data-views/component-settings/attribution.md) overrides the [allocation model](/help/data-views/component-settings/persistence.md) as is normally done when using metric attribution.

+  For example, a "first touch" metric attribution overrides a "most recent" dimension allocation.

+* **For reports that include metric attribution on multiple dimensions at the same time:** [Metric attribution](/help/data-views/component-settings/attribution.md) is applied in addition to the dimension [allocation model](/help/data-views/component-settings/persistence.md).

+  For example, a "first touch" metric attribution is applied in addition to a "most recent" dimension allocation.
+Additionally, metric attribution will be applied to post-allocated dimension item pairs as if they were single dimension items, rather than to each dimension item independently as is normally done in a Freeform table.

    >[!NOTE]
    >
-   >  Multi-dimensional reports are supported only when exporting data to the cloud, as described in this article.
+   >Multi-dimensional reports are supported only when exporting data to the cloud, as described in this article.

-For more information about allocation and attribution, see [Persistence component settings](/help/data-views/component-settings/persistence.md) and [Attribution component settings](/help/data-views/component-settings/attribution.md).

 ## Manage exports